Action Comics: The Modern Age

 Several major Superman storylines crossed over with Action Comics including "Emperor Joker" in 2000 and "Our Worlds at War" in 2001.
 John Byrne returned to Action Comics for issues #827–835 working with writer Gail Simone in 2005–2006.

 After the "One Year Later" company-wide storyline, Action Comics had a crossover arc with the Superman series, entitled "Up, Up and Away!" which told of Clark Kent attempting to protect Metropolis without his powers until eventually regaining them.

-The "Last Son" storyline was written by Geoff Johns and Richard Donner, the director of the 1978 film Superman: The Movie, and was pencilled by Adam Kubert.
-This story introduces the original character, Christopher Kent, and adapts the classic Superman film villains, General Zod, Ursa and Non into the regular DC Universe continuity.
+The "Last Son" storyline was written by Geoff Johns and Richard Donner, the director of the 1978 film Superman, and was pencilled by Adam Kubert.
+This story introduces the original character, Christopher Kent, and adapts Ursa and Non, who were created for Superman, into the main DC Universe continuity.
 Issue #851 (August 2007) was presented in 3-D.

 Starting with issue #875 (May 2009), written by Greg Rucka and drawn by Eddy Barrows, Thara Ak-Var and Chris Kent, took Superman's place as the main protagonists of the comic, while Superman left Earth to live on New Krypton.
 A Captain Atom backup feature began in issue #879 (September 2009).

 On February 22, 2010, a copy of Action Comics #1 (June 1938) sold at auction for $3 million, besting the $317,000 record for a comic book set by a different copy, in lesser condition, the previous year.
 The sale, by an anonymous seller to an anonymous buyer, was through the Manhattan-based auction company ComicConnect.com.

 Although DC had initially announced Marc Guggenheim as writer of the title following the War of the Supermen limited series, he was replaced by Paul Cornell.
 Cornell featured Lex Luthor as the main character in Action Comics from issues #890–900 and Death appeared in issue #894, with the agreement of the character's creator, Neil Gaiman.
 In April 2011, the 900th issue of Action Comics was released.
 It served as a conclusion for Luthor's "Black Ring" storyline and a continuation for the "Reign of Doomsday" storyline.
 The final issue of the original series was Action Comics #904.